Sample path behaviors of L\'{e}vy processes conditioned to avoid zero: Introduction

+In the case \(x=0\), we have a similar conditioning limit theorem if we replace \(\bP_0^B\) with the law of the Brownian meander.
 This means that the Brownian motion conditioned to avoid zero up to time \(t\) converges in law to the symmetrized three-dimensional Bessel process.
 The left-hand side of~\eqref{eq:intro} can be regarded as the \textit{Brownian motion conditioned to avoid zero}.
 We remark that the three-dimensional Bessel process is transient and never hits the origin.
 For \(x\in\bR\setminus\cbra{0}\), the process \(\bP_x^{\mathrm{sBes}}\) can be written via Doob's \(h\)-transform with respect to the non-negative harmonic function \(h(x)=\abs{x}\) of the killed Brownian motion \(\cbra{\bP_x^{B,0}\colon x\in \bR\setminus\cbra{0}}\) as follows:

 Let \(n^B\) stand for the Brownian excursion measure.
 Then \(\bP_0^{\mathrm{sBes}}\) can also be written as

 These results for Brownian motions were generalized to one-dimensional L\'{e}vy processes.
 Yano~\cite{MR2603019} constructed and investigated one-dimensional L\'{e}vy processes conditioned to avoid zero under the conditions that the process is symmetric and has no Gaussian part.
 He also investigated path behaviors of the process.
 Yano~\cite{MR3072331} extended their results to asymmetric L\'{e}vy processes.
 He also showed the existence of a non-negative harmonic function for asymmetric killed L\'{e}vy processes under some technical conditions.
 Pant\'{\i}~\cite{MR3689384} and Tsukada~\cite{MR3838874} showed the existence of the harmonic function under more general conditions and Pant\'{\i}~\cite{MR3689384} investigated asymmetric L\'{e}vy processes conditioned to avoid zero using \(h\)-transform with respect to its harmonic function.
 Recently, Takeda--Yano~\cite{me} obtained a family of harmonic functions \(h^{(\gamma)}\) parametrized by \(-1\le\gamma\le 1\) for the killed L\'{e}vy process under more general conditions.
 They also constructed the L\'{e}vy process conditioned to avoid zero, using the \(h^{(\gamma)}\)-transform.